Avesh6754/clock_app_task/README.md

   child: Text('Elevated Button'),
 )
 ```
-###Properties
+# Properties
-#onPressed: Callback function called when the button is tapped.
+### onPressed: Callback function called when the button is tapped.
-#onLongPress: Callback function called when the button is long-pressed.
+### onLongPress: Callback function called when the button is long-pressed.
-#style: Defines the button's visual properties like color, padding, shape, etc.
+### style: Defines the button's visual properties like color, padding, shape, etc.
-#child: Typically a Text widget that defines the button's label.
+### child: Typically a Text widget that defines the button's label.
-###OutlinedButton
-##Description
+# OutlinedButton
+## Description
-#OutlinedButton is a button with an outlined border.
+### OutlinedButton is a button with an outlined border.
 It is often used for secondary actions that are still important but less prominent.

-#Usage
-#dart
-#Copy code
+### Usage
+### dart
 ```bash
 OutlinedButton(
   onPressed: () {